-For small coldboxes or where only small quantities of perlite are required, either siloed or bagged perlite may be charged directly through manholes at the top of the cryogenic enclosure.
+Where small quantities of perlite are required, either siloed or bagged perlite can be charged directly through manholes at the top of the cryogenic enclosure.
 Bulk shipments of expanded perlite can be delivered in closed-type tanker trailers equipped with a transfer hose to discharge the perlite directly into the cryogenic enclosure or into the annular space of a tank.
 The tanker shall be equipped to prevent moisture entry into the perlite during transport.
 The inside of the tanker should be clean.